dvespasiani/atac-seq-preprocessing/README.md

 ### In the background
 To run the pipeline on the background run the following lines:
 ```
 mkdir slurm-report
 sbatch utils/run-on-cluster.sh
 ```

-Then, just like before, you should get all your results in the `out/` directory and log files in the `logs/` directory. <br/>
 ----
 ## Pipeline overview
 The pipeline contained in this repo goes through the following steps: